Upper Elementary

 Reading and Writing Specialist for Lower & Upper Elementary

-Upper Elementary and Middle School Science Specialist
+Upper Elementary Math Specialist

-Spanish Teacher for Upper & Middle School
+Spanish and Music Teacher for Upper and Middle School and Art Teacher for Lower and Upper Elementary